 The most distinct character in the Tableau font to me is the letter k

 .
-It is nothing like Verdana or Corbel, and in fact, is actually closer to Lato than other of the other fonts mentioned above.
-Notice the horizontal bar that is added connecting the stem (vertical stroke) to the arm and leg.
+It is nothing like Verdana or Corbel, and in fact, is actually closer to Lato than any of the other fonts mentioned above.
+Notice the horizontal bar that is added, connecting the stem (vertical stroke) to the arm and leg.

 Now that you've seen the distinct letters r